bhisaac/5eFP/5eFP-SRD.md

 ### Rolling 1 or 20

-Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.
+Sometimes, circumstances can be favorable or unfavorable to a combatant, causing the novice to hit and the veteran to miss.

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
 This is called a critical hit.